MicrosoftDocs/mixed-reality/mrtk-docs/2.5.1/out-of-scope/MixedRealityConfigurationGuide.md

 Instead of "RuntimeSwapparoo.asset", it's possible to have some arbitrary set of profiles which apply to specific platforms (for example, one for HoloLens 1, one for VR, one for HoloLens 2, etc).
-It's possible to use various other indicators (i.e. https://docs.unity3d.com/ScriptReference/SystemInfo.html, or whether or not the camera is opaque/transparent), to figure out which profile to load.
+It's possible to use various other [indicators](https://docs.unity3d.com/ScriptReference/SystemInfo.html), or whether or not the camera is opaque/transparent), to figure out which profile to load.

 ## See also